-An overview of PNT field trials is not yet available from CFIA for 2021.
-In 2020, Canada had 81 PNT submissions and 176 field trials, primarily of canola and corn, but also barley, borage, camelina, poplar, soybean, sugar beet, and white mustard.
-In 2019, Canada had 78 PNT submissions and 99 field trials, primarily of wheat, canola, soybeans, corn and camelina.
-A summary of annual field trials by individual crop is typically available on the CFIA website in November of each year.
+An overview of PNT field trials is not yet available from CFIA for 2022.
+In 2021, Canada had 71 PNT submissions and 271 field trials, primarily of canola and corn, but also barley, camelina, soybean, white mustard, poplar, and poppy.
+This is an increase of nearly 100 field trials over 2020.
+In 2020, Canada had 81 PNT submissions and 176 field trials, primarily of wheat, canola, soybeans, corn and camelina.
+A summary of annual field trials by individual crop is typically available on the CFIA website at the end of each year.